Paul Soriano

-Paul David Soriano (/tl/; born October 17, 1981) is a Filipino film director and producer.
+Paul David Soriano (/tl/; born October 17, 1981) is a Filipino film director, writer, and producer.
+He previously served as Presidential Adviser on Creative Communications to the President of the Philippines, serving under President Bongbong Marcos from October 17, 2022, to November 9, 2023.

 Personal life

 Soriano was born and raised in Los Angeles, California.
 His father is director and pastor Jeric Soriano, the son of actor Nestor de Villa and Maria Lourdes Cacho.
 At the age of eight, Soriano moved to Manila and attended high school at International School Manila, before moving back to the United States to attend De Anza College in Cupertino, California and Santa Clara University, where he studied filmmaking.
 He then returned to Manila after college.

 Soriano married his long-time girlfriend Toni Gonzaga on June 12, 2015, in Gonzaga's hometown, Taytay, Rizal.
 Gonzaga gave birth to their first child, Severiano Elliott, on September 30, 2016.

 Career

 Soriano directed A Journey Home (2009), Thelma (2011), Kid Kulafu (2015), and Dukot (2016).

 In 2012, Soriano won Best Director and Best Screenplay at the FAP Awards for Thelma.
 That same year, Thelma won Digital Movie of the Year, as well as Digital Movie Director of the Year and Digital Movie Original Screenplay of the Year with Froilan Medina, at the 28th PMPC Star Awards for Movies.

 In 2022, Soriano was named Presidential Advisor on Creative Communications to President Bongbong Marcos.